 Likewise, South Carolina’s workers’ compensation laws do not punish employees for their pre-existing conditions.
 The law expressly provides that an injured worker may recover benefits if the pre-existing condition was aggravated by a work-injury.

-Speak With An Injury Attorney About Your Prior Health Conditions
+Speak With A Personal Injury Lawyer About Your Prior Health Conditions

 While insurance adjusters and others may want you to believe they can treat you unfairly or pay pennies on the dollar because of your prior health conditions, I am here to tell you that our personal injury and workers' comp laws say otherwise.
-I have helped many people across South Carolina with life-changing injury cases, and would be honored to serve you as well.
-To learn more, simply call my office at (803) 790-2800, request free copies of my books, and receive a free consultation.
+We offer free consultations and would be happy to answer your questions.
+Contact us online today or call us at 803-790-2800.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).